-Nevertheless, in the beginning, it’s normal to make a lot of mistakes.
+Nevertheless, in the beginning, it’s normal to make many mistakes.

-Travel savviness is an entire process of numerous tiny errors, missed buses, cultural unawareness, and foolish behaviour.
+Travel savviness involves numerous tiny errors, missed buses, cultural unawareness, and foolish behaviour.

 But it is all worth it, I promise!
-Studies have shown that the secret of happiness is to spend money on experiences, not things.
+Studies have shown that happiness’s secret is spending money on experiences, not things.

 In the end, mistakes are nothing but experiences.
-You learn from them and they become an opportunity for growth and improvement.
+You learn from them, and they become opportunities for growth and improvement.

 Common Mistakes A Traveller Will Make

 To speed up the process a bit and help you avoid some of the common mistakes people make when travelling, we have put together this list of tips and tricks: